23ccozad/hurricane-wind-speed-cnn/README.md

 3. Navigate to this directory in terminal and run `conda env create --file environment.yml`
 4. Download `download.py`, `assemble.py`, and `model.py` to this directory
 5. Run `download.py`, which will create a directory called `Satellite Imagery` where the satellite image files will be downloaded. <i>Warning</i>: one year of hurricane satellite images is about 500 MB.
 Multiple hurricane seasons can take up a GB or more of local storage.
-6. Run `assemble.py`, which will create `all_images.npy` and `all_labels.npy` containing data prepared for training and validating the neural network.
+6. Run `assemble.py`, which will create `images.npy` and `labels.npy` containing data prepared for training and validating the neural network.
 7. Run `model.py`, which will print information to the console and save two seaborn graphs to the directory, providing information about the model’s accuracy.

 Note: Running this project from start to finish may take several hours.